crate/crate/docs/general/ddl/fulltext-indices.rst

 Token-filters can add tokens, delete tokens or transform them to finally produce the desired stream of tokens.

-With these elements in place, analyzers provide finegrained control over building a token stream used for fulltext search.
+With these elements in place, analyzers provide fine grained control over building a token stream used for fulltext search.
 For example you can use language specific analyzers, tokenizers and token-filters to get proper search results for data provided in a certain language.